victorbrca/blog_hugo/content/post/how-to-create-a-quick-web-server.md

 ### Using HTTPS/SSL

-And you can also create a SSL enabled listener with Python.
+And you can also create aN SSL enabled listener with Python.
 For this test, you will need to have the certificate and key in `pem` format.

 **Pyton 3**